Nuckerr/KitPvPPlus-docs/articles/plugin-api.md

 # Plugin API
-The api allows you to intergrate your plugin with KitPvP Plus.
+The api allows you to integrate your plugin with KitPvP Plus.

 !!! note
     Certain parts of the plugin are not included in the api.